AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_send_push_notification.md

 }
 ```

-## Send push notifications by tags
+## Send push notifications by labels

-Sends push notifications to all users under one tag, or the intersection of users under multiple tags.
+Sends push notifications to all users under one label, or the intersection of users under multiple labels.

 ### HTTP request